Macedonians in Albania

 The Macedonians in Albania (Maqedonasit në Shqipëri; Македонци во Албанија) are an officially recognized ethnic minority.
-According to the 2011 census, 5,512 ethnic Macedonians live in Albania.
+According to the data from the census held in 2023, there are 2,281 ethnic Macedonians in Albania.
+According to the 2011 census, 5,512 ethnic Macedonians lived in Albania.
 In the 1989 census, 4,697 people had declared themselves Macedonian.

-The condition of the Macedonian population living in the Prespa area is described in positive terms and particular praise is given since all the villages of the area are allowed schooling in their mother tongue.
+The condition of the Macedonian population living in the Prespa area is described in positive terms, and particular praise is given since all the villages of the area are allowed schooling in their mother tongue.
 Macedonian organizations allege that the government undercounts their number and that they are politically under-represented, arguing there are no Macedonians in the Albanian parliament, until Vasil Sterjovski was elected in 2019 representing the Macedonian Party.
 Past Helsinki reports stated, "Albania recognizes [...] a Macedonian minority, but only in the Southern regions.
 Those who identify as Macedonians [...] outside these minority regions are denied the minority rights granted in the south, including minority classes at state schools."

 In some circumstances, ethnic identity can be fluid among Albania's Slavophonic population, who may identify as Macedonian or Bulgarian, depending on the circumstances.
 Albanian Slavs are targeted by "Bulgarian cross-border nationalism" and, as an EU member, Bulgaria offers more benefits to this minority than Macedonia does.
-According to Edmond Temelko, former mayor of the Pustec Municipality, "[...]
-Bulgaria uses heavy economic situation of Macedonians in Albania to offer them Bulgarian citizenship, passports and employment opportunity".

 History

-In the middle of the 19th century the national affiliation of the Orthodox Slavs of Macedonia became the locus of a contest between Greeks and Bulgarians, who intensified their national educational activity in the region, along with Serbia.
-According to Encyclopædia Britannica 1911 Edition, at the beginning of the 20th century the Slavs constituted the majority of the population in Macedonia.
-Per Britannica itself the bulk of the Slavs was regarded by almost all independent authorities as "Bulgarians".
+In the middle of the 19th century, the national affiliation of the Orthodox Slavs of Macedonia became the locus of a contest between Greeks and Bulgarians, who intensified their national educational activity in the region, along with Serbia.
+According to Encyclopædia Britannica 1911 Edition, at the beginning of the 20th century, the Slavs constituted the majority of the population in Macedonia.
+Per Britannica itself, the bulk of the Slavs was regarded by almost all independent authorities as "Bulgarians".
 The partition of the Ottoman lands of the region of Macedonia between Balkan nation-states after the conclusion of the Balkan Wars (1912–1913) and World War I (1914–1918) left the area divided.
-The small Macedonian areas of Gollobordë and Mala Prespa were included in Albania.
-In the 1920s, the Albanians referred to orthodox Slavs in Albania as Bulgarians.
+The areas of Gollobordë and Mala Prespa were included in Albania.
+The Albanians referred to Slavic Macedonians in Albania as Bulgarians (estimated as 27,000 by the Macedonian National Committee in Sofia in the 1930s).
 The new Albanian state did not attempt to assimilate this minority.
 On January 9, 1932, the Bulgarian and Albanian delegations signed in Sofia a protocol regarding the recognition of the ethnic Bulgarian minority in Albania.
-Belgrade was suspicious of the recognition of a Bulgarian minority in Macedonia and was annoyed this would hinder its policy of forced “Serbianisation” in Serbian Macedonia.
+Yugoslavia was suspicious of the recognition of a Bulgarian minority in Macedonia and was concerned this would hinder its policy of forced Serbianisation in Serbian Macedonia.
 It had already blocked the ratification of such protocol with Greece.
 Due to pressure from Yugoslavia, this protocol was also never ratified.
 However, in 1942 the Albanian-Italian census in today's western parts of North Macedonia, then part of the Albanian Kingdom, and today most eastern parts of Albania, was conducted for the ethnic composition of its Slavic population, that 31% from registered were Bulgarians and 8% were recorded as Serbs.